The Edit

 Lake Iseo

-This is the hidden gem of the largest Northern-Italian lakes and has a unique charm all of its own.
-The clear water is surrounded by lush green mountains and scenic small towns, which give you a real feel for local life.
 Monte Isola, the largest car-free lake island in Europe, proudly stands within Lake Iseo, providing a peaceful place to explore at your own pace.
 This glorious lake also inspired an art installation back in 2016 by artist Christo.
-It has since returned to its former tranquillity and offers visitors a real retreat from busy life.
+It’s since returned to its former tranquility, offering a true retreat from busy life.

 Lake Como